Shobika187/QRdecomposition/README.md

 ## Result
-Thus the QR decomposition algorithm using the Gram-Schmidt process is written and verified the result.
+Thus the QR decomposition algorithm using the Gram-Schmidt process is written and verified the results.